Academic Support and Achievement Program (ASAP) provides tutoring and other academic support programs to undergraduate and graduate students.

 Questions?
 Feel free to contact Supplemental Instruction (email).

-Description: An exceptional 12-week peer-led collaborative program centered around problem-solving for CHE 221 and CHE 222.
+Description: An exceptional semester-long peer-led collaborative program centered around problem-solving for CHE 221 and CHE 222.

 How to participate: Introduced in class.
 Unlike other ASAP programs, enrollment is required and attendance matters.
 Read more about PLTL program policies (website link).